-One of the primary reasons that talking politics with someone who has differing views is so challenging is we assume talking politics should be as easy as making sure they have all the facts we have.
+One of the primary reasons talking politics with someone who has differing views is so challenging is we assume talking politics should be as easy as making sure they have all the facts we have.
 So we share our facts.
 But when our facts don’t change their mind, we’re likely to walk away complaining that “they just won’t listen!” or “they’re duped by the fake news they watch.”

 There are other possibilities, though.
 Here are four factors that might explain why our facts are so often not enough to change another person’s mind.